alpaka-group/llama/docs/pages/iteration.rst

     // * DatumCoord<2, 0> for z.low
     // * DatumCoord<2, 1> for z.high

-Optionally, a subtree of the DatumDomain can be chosen.
+Optionally, a subtree of the DatumDomain can be chosen for iteration.
-The subtree is described either via a `DatumCoord` or a series of tags.
+The subtree is selected either via a `DatumCoord` or a series of tags.

 .. code-block:: C++